Andrewp2/website/src/posts/the_vibe_manifesto.md

 > add a lot of potential for new content, but I'm not super impressed.
 Maybe
 > this is a little hypocritical of me because many of my favorite games
 > (Minecraft, Factorio, Spelunky, the Civilization series, etc.) feature
 > procedural generation prominently.
-I just think it's overused, and gamers will
+I just think it's overused and that gamers will
-> appreciate good level design if you give it to them, rather than the amorphous
+> appreciate good level design if you give it to them.
-> mish-mash that these algorithms are generating.
 Even in games that have a lot
 > of procedural generation, the most memorable parts of the experience aren't
 > the randomly generated ones.